 Thanks for your electrical repair question Anthony and Tracy.

-How to Locate the Cause of Electrical Circuit Buzz or Crackle
+How to Locate the Cause of Electrical Circuit Buzz, Crackle, or Sizzle

-Application: Electrical Troubleshooting the Cause of Electrical Buzz or Crackle.
+Application: Electrical Troubleshooting the Cause of Electrical Buzz or Crackle sound.

 Skill Level: Advanced.
 This electrical work is best performed by a Licensed Electrical Contractor.